umd-mith/irads/README.md

 ```

 In addition a cropped image of the supplied post will be included in the
-`site/images` directory, and is linked from the JSON object using the `.image`
+`site/images` directory, which is linked from the JSON object using the `.image`
 property.

 ## Build